rcos/docker-examples/example04/README.md

 In this example, we will create a `docker-compose.yml` file to orchestrate our containers to make running our application easy.

-# Running the application manually

-(involves running of several containers)

 # Writing a docker compose file

 Our docker compose file will orchestrate our three services: our python app, PostgreSQL, and Redis.
-Many common services are available pre-built, which we will take advantage of.
+This will make it very easy to build and link our containers, and add new volumes.
+As we saw before, many common services are available pre-built, which we will take advantage of.
 The compose file should be YAML named `docker-compose.yml`.

 ## Docker compose setup

-First we will create the section for our python app.

-Next we will use docker to

-Adding Postgres and Redis to the stack is trivial with compose is we use the pre-built official images.
+Adding Postgres and Redis to the stack and linking them to our python application is very easy with compose.

-###### Add PostgreSQL from official image
+##### Add PostgreSQL from official image
 ```
   postgres:
     image: postgres:9.5